VA250 for Tourism Partners

 We’re always on the lookout for VA250 events!

 Hosting an event that relates to the 250th anniversary?
 Email a description to VA250@visitcharlottesville.org, and it will be considered for calendar at VA250.org.
 Please include one photo with your event description (minimum 1,000 pixels wide).
 Events can be in-person, hybrid, or virtual.
-You should be prepared to report back to VA250 Commission with attendance data.
+You should be prepared to report back to the VA250 Commission with attendance data.

 Events may help visitors and residents celebrate, commemorate, or explore the 250th.